jyunhanlin/daka/README.md

 - Copy `example.env` to `.env`
 - Change the required env variables
-  - FEMAS_DOMAIN: the company domain for FEMAS
+  - MODULE: the daka module
-  - FEMAS_USERNAME: your username for FEMAS
+  - USERNAME: your username
-  - FEMAS_PASSWORD: your password for FEMAS
+  - PASSWORD: your password
 - Edit the `crontab`

 ```bash